corpserot/luanti_lsp_definitions/GUIDE.md

 - Do not set project-wide diagnostics in your game/mod.
 Instead use file-scoped or line diagnostics directives.\
     e.g `---@diagnostic disable-next-line: lowercase-global`

+# Referencing Luanti source code
+This library definition provides hints to relevant C++ code of classes, functions and more through `@see` references.
+However, they are incomplete in the sense that you *need* to explore the codebase on your own.
+It's a good start for game and mod developers if they ever need to dive deep, but simple file references could only take you so far.

+For example, the library definition points towards the `luanti/src/nodetimer.cpp` file but even after reading it you won't really understand where, when and how it is used.
+Or even how it might interact with other features of the engine.

 # Dependencies
 Dependencies matter for annotations.
 If code is annotated, you'll have to fetch the code.
 If it has a library definition, you'll have to fetch the library definition instead.